Intra-community distance sales to Austria

 Any tobacco products ordered outside Austria and delivered into the taxation territory will be subject to Austrian tobacco duty, in respect of which both the distance seller and the purchaser will be held liable for tax.

 Ordering tobacco products in defiance of a ban may result in financial criminal proceedings.

 Regulations regarding the purchase and small business thresholds (Article 3, Paragraph 4, Item (2) and Article 3, Paragraph 5 UStG) do not apply to the supply of goods subject to excise duty.
 All such consignments from other EU member states are always subject to Austrian VAT or purchase tax.

 Attention is drawn to the fact that goods are likely to be checked by customs and tax authorities in order to enforce compliance with customs regulations and tax administration, and tax bases can be estimated pursuant to section 184 of the Bundesabgabenordnung (BAO - Federal Fiscal Code).

 - General information in English on the assessment procedure for VAT in Austria (→ BMF)

-- Voluntary declaration (→ BMF)German text
+- Voluntary disclosure (→ BMF)German text

 All of the forms mentioned here are available for download from the website of the Austrian Federal Ministry of Finance, under menu item 'Forms'German text.

-responsible for content: Federal Ministry of Finance
+Responsible for the content: Federal Ministry of Finance